Row-level security (RLS) guidance in Power BI Desktop

 IF( USERNAME() = "Worker", [Type] = "Internal", TRUE() )

 The problem with this rule expression is that all values, except "Worker", return all table rows.
 So, an accidental value, like "Wrker", unintentionally returns all table rows.
 Therefore, it's safer to write an expression that tests for each expected value.
-In the following improved rule expression, an unexpected value will result in the table returning no rows.
+In the following improved rule expression, an unexpected value results in the table returning no rows.

 IF( USERNAME() = "Worker", [Type] = "Internal", IF( USERNAME() = "Manager", TRUE(), FALSE() ) )